The Best Tough Cameras for 2019

 the five toughest of the tough

 We’ve scoured the wilds to find the best tough cameras for your back country (and front country) adventures.
 Cameras that function no matter what the extremes of weather and environment are.
 Cameras that can suffer any abuse your heart desires and still bring home the pictures.
 We paired our own decades of professional outdoor photography experience with an analysis of almost a dozen comparative camera reviews to find the best rugged camera for you.
+Our top pick for waterproof camera is the Olympus TG-5 for its durability and quality of photos.

 So what exactly are Tough Cameras?